paultechguy/RaspberryPi.DotNet.GpioExamples/README.md

 **Breadboard Setup**
 You can view helpful images to assist in setting up your breadboard for each GPIO example; the images are located in the *Content* directory for each example.There is also a [Fritzing](http://fritzing.org/) project file.
 Be sure to configure your breadboard to use the same GPIO header pins so that each example program will work correctly.

+# Additional Learning Resources
+The [RaspberryPi.DotNet.GpioWeb](https://bitbucket.org/PaulTechGuy/raspberrypi.dotnet.gpioweb) repository contains a great RESTful web service host that you can extend to control components that are attached to the GPIO pins of the Raspberry Pi.
+The architecture is *pluggable* so you can write custom plugins to extend the web service functionality.

 # Contact
 You can contact us at <raspberrypi@paultechguy.com>.